ebarylko/cmpt-476/assignment-6/assignment-6.md

 ### Part 3

-To verify the equality, I will walk through the time slices of the circuit.
+To verify the equality, I will walk through the time slices of the second circuit.

 **First time slice:**